Google SEO Ranking Factors 2017

-Given that Googles Penguin 4.0 update is looming which looks specifically at your link equity associated with your website, you need to ensure you have a sustainable and realistic link acquisition plan.
-This is more important in 2016 than ever before to get right.
-We know Google takes a no-mercy approach to dodgy link tactics, so lets look at what we should be doing to ensure no nastiness in 2016.
+Given that Googles Penguin 4.0 update which looks specifically at your link equity associated with your website, you need to ensure you have a sustainable and realistic link acquisition plan.
+This is more important in 2017 than ever before to get right.
+We know Google takes a no-mercy approach to dodgy link tactics, so lets look at what we should be doing to ensure no nastiness in 2017.

 Review your current link acquisition strategy and then crosscheck how you are currently obtaining links with Googles quality guidelines.
 If you feel that (honestly) you are not adhering to these guidelines, its time you had a real think about the future and just how sustainable your strategy will be.
 If you feel like you are flying under Googles radar then its high-time you stopped and looked at the advances in Googles link spam filters, they will eventually come knocking and when they do, it can bring a whole world of hurt!

 We always encourage people to audit their link profiles regularly and if you find some links in there that are unsavoury then make use the disavow tool.
 If you eradicate the problem before Google finds it, you will be A LOT better off.

 Heres something to NEVER forget: When you do start producing incredible linkable content, you will find that you no longer have to weave your way through sponsored link dross and nabbing the next 2.0 schema, the links will come naturally and most importantly, effortlessly and most importantly, this kind of link acquisition strategy is what the big G LOVES a great sign to influence rankings in 2017, no?

 2) Content Creation is becoming more and more invaluable.